FedNow Service: Leveraging Real-Time Payments Across the U.S.

 2. Select a Technology Partner: Integration with the FedNow network will depend on API quality and security.
 An outsourcing company like Trio can help design or customize those integrations, connecting legacy systems with the modern standards that FedNow requires.

 3. Upgrade Security and Risk Controls: Instant transfers mean risk moves just as quickly.
-Fraud detection tools and AI-based monitoring are becoming standard components of real-time systems.
+Fraud detection tools and AI-based monitoring.
+Payment services to their customers are becoming standard components of real-time systems.

-4. Train and Enable Teams: It’s easy to underestimate this part.
+4. Train and Enable Teams: Institutions participating in the FedNow Service will need specialized training to effectively utilize the platform.
+It’s easy to underestimate this part.
 Staff must understand new workflows, timing expectations, and what to do if a transaction fails.
 The right learning resources can make or break early adoption.

 When we provide developers, you can rest easy knowing they are fully trained, not only in FedNow requirements, but in everything fintech.